 The aim of the present work is to study the influence of a strong magnetic field $\vec B$ on the $\pi^0$ anomalous decay using a two-flavor NJL model.
-We remind that the NJL model is an effective chiral quark model of QCD in which gluon degrees of freedom are integrated out in favor of some local quark-antiquark interactions that lead to the dynamical breaking of chiral symmetry.
-The model is non-renormalizable and, therefore, a regularization procedure has to be adopted in order to deal with divergent quantities.
+We recall that the NJL model is an effective chiral quark model of QCD in which gluon degrees of freedom are integrated out in favor of some local quark-antiquark interactions that lead to the dynamical breaking of chiral symmetry.
+The model is nonrenormalizable and, therefore, a regularization procedure has to be adopted in order to deal with divergent quantities.
 The choice of this procedure may be considered as part of the definition of the model itself.
-In this work we adopt a magnetic field independent regularization (MFIR) method~\cite{Ebert:1999ht,Menezes:2008qt,Allen:2015paa}, which has been shown to be convenient when dealing with magnetized systems~\cite{Avancini:2019wed}.
-While in the NJL model quark condensates emerge from the usual mean field approximation, mesons are treated as excitations whose masses are obtained by considering second order corrections in the corresponding bosonized action.
+In this work, we adopt a magnetic-field-independent regularization (MFIR) method~\cite{Ebert:1999ht,Menezes:2008qt,Allen:2015paa}, which has been shown to be convenient when dealing with magnetized systems~\cite{Avancini:2019wed}.
+While in the NJL model quark condensates emerge from the usual mean field approximation, mesons are treated as excitations whose masses are obtained by considering second-order corrections in the corresponding bosonized action.
 The quark propagator in the presence of a uniform magnetic field, considered in this work in the Schwinger form~\cite{Andersen:2014xxa,Miransky:2015ava}, is used to evaluate the $\pi^0$ polarization function and its decay amplitude to two photons.
-As an additional ingredient, we consider the case of $B$-dependent effective quark-quark coupling constants; this possibility has been previously explored in effective models~\cite{Ayala:2014iba,Farias:2014eca,Ferreira:2014kpa} in order to reproduce the inverse magnetic catalysis effect observed at finite temperature in LQCD calculations.
+As an additional ingredient, we consider the case of $B$-dependent effective quark-quark coupling constants.
+This possibility has been previously explored in effective models~\cite{Ayala:2014iba,Farias:2014eca,Ferreira:2014kpa} in order to reproduce the IMC effect observed at finite temperature in LQCD calculations.